Leonidas I: Battle of Thermopylae

 Xerxes waited four days to attack, hoping the Greeks would disperse.
 Finally, on the fifth day the Persians attacked.
 Leonidas and the Greeks repulsed the Persians' frontal attacks during the fifth and sixth days, killing roughly 10,000 of the enemy troops.
-The Persian elite unit known to the Greeks as "the Immortals" was held back, and two of Xerxes' brothers (Abrocomes and Hyperanthes) died in battle.
+The Persian elite unit known to the Greeks as "the Immortals" was held back, and two of Xerxes's brothers (Abrocomes and Hyperanthes) died in battle.
 On the seventh day (11 August), a Malian Greek traitor named Ephialtes led the Persian general Hydarnes by a mountain track to the rear of the Greeks.
 At that point Leonidas sent away most of the Greek troops and remained in the pass with his 300 Spartans, 900 helots, 400 Thebans and 700 Thespians.
 The Thespians stayed entirely of their own will, declaring that they would not abandon Leonidas and his followers.
 Their leader was Demophilus, son of Diadromes, and as Herodotus writes, "Hence they lived with the Spartans and died with them."

 One theory provided by Herodotus is that Leonidas sent away the remainder of his men because he cared about their safety.
 The King would have thought it wise to preserve those Greek troops for future battles against the Persians, but he knew that the Spartans could never abandon their post on the battlefield.
 The soldiers who stayed behind were to protect their escape against the Persian cavalry.
 Herodotus believed that Leonidas gave the order because he perceived the allies to be disheartened and unwilling to encounter the danger to which his own mind was made up.
 He therefore chose to dismiss all the troops except the Thebans, Thespians and helots and save the glory for the Spartans.

 Of the small Greek force, which was attacked from both sides, all were killed except for the 400 Thebans, who surrendered to Xerxes without a fight.
 When Leonidas was killed, the Spartans retrieved his body after driving back the Persians four times.
-Herodotus says that Xerxes' orders were to have Leonidas' head cut off and put on a stake and his body crucified.
+Herodotus says that Xerxes's orders were to have Leonidas's head cut off and put on a stake and his body crucified.
 This was considered sacrilegious.